MorganEdgerton/EtsyX/README.md

 # EtsyX

-EtsyX is a Bootstrap prototype optimized for desktop and mobile platforms.
+EtsyX is a Bootstrap and Etsy Web toolkit prototype optimized for desktop and mobile.

 What to check out (order is important):

-** You can click the EtsyX logo to reset and return to the original home page
+You can click the EtsyX logo to reset and return to the original home page

 1. EtsyX Home page: http://thecatspajamas.morganedgerton.com/EtsyX/
   - Click anywhere you are prompted to **Apply to be an astronaut**